What's the best cookware for induction cooktops?

 All pieces and lids are oven safe to 550F.

-The good news is that the lifetime warranty Cuisinart offers should cover any issues related to this.
+Cuisinart's lifetime warranty should cover any issues with corrosion or warping.
 So if you have any problems, they should replace a pan at no cost.

 Design (Lids, Handles, Rims and Rivets)

 The overall design of this cookware is excellent.
 In fact, one reason we really like this set is that it is as pretty as All-Clad.
-It looks like a much more expensive set than it is.
+It looks a lot more expensive than it is.

 Lids: The lids are made of stainless and fit the pans snugly.
 They are as oven safe as the pans themselves (to 550F).
 The skillets do not come with lids, but you can use some of the lids interchangeably on the different pieces.